 ETHOS AND VALUES

 SERICC recognises that sexual violence is a cause and consequence of gender inequality.
 Gender based violence requires a gender specific, evidenced based response.
-Discrimination against women violates the principles of equality of rights and respect for human dignity.
+Discrimination violates the principles of equality of rights and respect for human dignity.

 Prevention of sexual violence is everyone's responsibility.
 The community has a responsibility to support survivors in their recovery and to work towards ending sexual violence.
 Survivors have the right to receive the support they need to cope and recover.
 The trauma of sexual violence can severely impact the quality of life for survivors and their families.
 Ensuring confidentiality and respecting the choices of survivors are top priorities.
 Recovery that results in long term enhanced quality of life takes time.
 The impacts of sexual violence permeate all of society.
 All survivors deserve access to specialist services.
-Sexual violence will continue until the root causes of violence against women and children are addressed.
-Working collaboratively with the community is essential to address the needs of survivors
+Sexual violence will continue until the root causes of sexual violence are addressed.
+Working collaboratively with the community is essential to address the needs of survivors.